Home | News

 Traditional methods try to match each word in a user’s description (like “black pole” or “gray road”) to specific objects in the environment, called text-instance matching.
 That’s slow, unreliable, and not very human-like.
 Worse, when the description is a bit vague - or there are multiple similar objects - these systems fail to pinpoint the exact spot, which is often referred to as the “last mile problem”.

-The recent paper “Text2Loc: 3D Point Cloud Localization from Natural Language”, developed by our MCML Junior Members Yan Xia, Zifeng Ding, our PI Daniel Cremers, and collaborators Letian Shi and Joao F. Henriques, takes a different approach by first retrieving relevant submaps and then refining the location using a hierarchical approach.
+The recent paper “Text2Loc: 3D Point Cloud Localization from Natural Language”, developed by our MCML Junior Members Yan Xia, Zifeng Ding, our Director Daniel Cremers, and collaborators Letian Shi and Joao F. Henriques, takes a different approach by first retrieving relevant submaps and then refining the location using a hierarchical approach.
 This method speeds up localization and improves accuracy, making it a major step forward for text-based navigation and tackling the “last mile problem”.

 How Text2Loc Works